eQosys/.github/profile/README.md

  * [QIPU](https://github.com/eQosys/QIPU) - HDL code for the QIPU.
 The QIPU is a simple CPU for the Basys3 FPGA board.

+ * [QIMU](https://github.com/eQosys/QIMU) - The emulator for the QIPU.

  * [qinp-lang](https://github.com/eQosys/qinp-lang) - VSCode extension for the QINP language.
 (Syntax highlighting, snippets)

  * [qism-lang](https://github.com/eQosys/qism-lang) - VSCode extension for the QISM assembly language.
 (Syntax highlighting)

 ## Future projects
- * QIOS - The QIOS is the operating system for the QIPU.
+ * QIOS - The operating system for the QIPU.
 It is written in QINP & QISM.

- * QIMU - THE QIMU is the emulator for the QIPU.

- * QISA - The QISA is the instruction set architecture for the QIPU.
+ * QISA - The instruction set architecture documentation for the QIPU.